LIVE VOL. I · NO. 001 EST. 2026

 The Stack

-Field service software, AI dispatchers, call centers, lead-gen tools.
-What's worth paying for, what's a money-pit, what's coming.
+Field service software, AI dispatchers, lead-gen tools.
+What's worth paying for.
+What just shipped.

 The Weather

-Labor rules, OSHA changes, insurance markets, financing conditions.
-The regulatory and economic context shaping every shop's quarter.
+Labor rules, OSHA changes, insurance markets, fuel, financing.
+The macro context hitting your quarter.

 This is what hits your inbox tomorrow.